ICTeam28/ProgramAnalysis/summaries/dfa/available_expressions.md

 Title: Available Expressions
 Date: 2014-03-12 23:25
-Category: II.
-Data Flow Analysis
+Category: II Data Flow Analysis
 Tags: pelican, publishing
 Author: Ilija Radosavovic
 Summary: Available Expressions

-Expression $a+b$ is said to be $available$ at a point of a program if each
-path from the beginning of the program evaluates $a+b$ and does not modify
-neither $a$ nor $b$.
+Expression $a+b$ is said to be $available$ at a point of a program if each path from the beginning of the program evaluates $a+b$ and does not modify neither $a$ nor $b$.

 *Available Expressions analysis* is useful for global common-subexpression elimination. [@Ullman]